obycode/nft-use-case/README.md

   (this needs to happen first, or else the stacks-node will stall, waiting for the observer)
+  * Note that if you run this multiple times, clear out the ./devnet/ directory before re-starting the subnet node (`rm -rf ./devnet/*`)

 - Clone this repository and launch a devnet: